hhvm/user-documentation/guides/hhvm/04-configuration/02-INI-settings.md

 Here is the raw list of all possible ini settings that can go in your `/etc/hhvm/php.ini`, `/etc/hhvm/server.ini` or any custom `.ini` file.
 Not all of them are useful to the HHVM end user.
 There is lots of cleanup work to do here, but for now you get sorted lists.

-The lists below are just the HHVM-specific options.
-Many [standard PHP options](http://php.net/manual/en/ini.list.php) are also supported by HHVM, meaning the same thing that they do in PHP5 or PHP 7.
+Any setting prefixed with `hhvm.` are HHVM-specific options.

+## Supported PHP INI Settings

+Here is the supported list of [PHP INI settings](http://php.net/manual/en/ini.list.php) for HHVM:

+@@ guides-generated-markdown/php_ini_support_in_hhvm.md @@

 ## Common Options